Programs/ Primary/ Primary 6 / PSLE Science

 Open-ended structuring — full mastery

-CER drilled across all topics.
-PSLE-style mock open-ended weekly.
+CER drilled across all topics, with PSLE-style mock open-ended questions set through the year.

 ·